soroush/graphicsmagick/www/INSTALL-windows.rst

   * Associate supported file extensions with GraphicsMagick

-  * Install ImageMagickObject OLE Control for VBscript, Visual Basic, and WSH.

   "Creating a desktop icon" and "Update the executable search path" are selected by default.
 The remaining options default to un-selected.
 Select the options you prefer.

   Think twice before selecting "*Associate supported file extensions with GraphicsMagick*" since this will set up approximately fifty file associations, including common formats like JPEG, GIF, PNG, TIFF, and PDF.
 These file associations will be to the 'gmdisplay' program which is suitable for displaying images, but currently offers little more than that.
-Windows XP seems to handle the file associations pretty well, allowing you to choose from a list of programs, but older systems like Windows NT 4.0 and Windows '98 only support a single association per format, which can be quite annoying.
 Associations for GraphicsMagick's native formats (such as `MIFF <miff.html>`_) will always be made.

   Once you have made your selections, click on "*Next>*" to continue.